sfaza339/-a3_discovery.md/a3_discovery.md

 # A brief description of how you approached this discovery.

-My approach was to start with trying all possibilities of the switches; A and B. I did 4 different trials with the switches being just A, just B, neither A or B, and lastly, both A and B. I later played around with the slider trying out all the numbers between 1-100 and noting down the differences between the different uses of switches as well.
+My approach was to start with trying all possibilities of the switches; A and B and I discovered 3 possible names with using my unique mru username.
+I did 4 different trials with the switches being just A, just B, neither A or B, and lastly, both A and B. I later played around with the slider trying out all the numbers between 1-100 and noting down the differences between the different uses of switches as well.

 # What does the setting of the slider do?
 What do the switches do?